IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Hangfire/README.md

 ### Hangfire Jobs and Queues

 Once the core Hangfire configuration is completed, one or more jobs and/or queues can be added.
-In the `Service Designer`, right click on the `Hangfire Configuration` and select the `Add Job` or `Ad Queue` context menu option:
+In the `Service Designer`, right click on the `Hangfire Configuration` and select the `Add Job` or `Add Queue` context menu option:

 ![Add Hangfire](./docs/images/modeled-job-queue.png)